se-unrc/notifications/SRS.md

 ### 2.5 Assumptions and Dependencies
 List any assumed factors (as opposed to known facts) that could affect the requirements stated in the SRS.
 These could include third-party or commercial components that you plan to use, issues around the development or operating environment, or constraints.
 The project could be affected if these assumptions are incorrect, are not shared, or change.
 Also identify any dependencies the project has on external factors, such as software components that you intend to reuse from another project, unless they are already documented elsewhere (for example, in the vision and scope document or the project plan).

-### 2.6 Apportioning of Requirements
-Apportion the software requirements to software elements.
-For requirements that will require implementation over multiple software elements, or when allocation to a software element is initially undefined, this should be so stated.
-A cross reference table by function and software element should be used to summarize the apportioning.

-Identify requirements that may be delayed until future versions of the system (e.g., blocks and/or increments).

 ## 3. Requirements
 > This section specifies the software product's requirements.
 Specify all of the software requirements to a level of detail sufficient to enable designers to design a software system to satisfy those requirements, and to enable testers to test that the software system satisfies those requirements.